ELjayMedia/newsonafrica/README.md

 Use [Ionic Appflow](https://ionic.io/appflow) for building Android and iOS apps from this PWA.
 See the [Deployment Guide](./docs/deployment.md#ionic-appflow-cloud-builds) for detailed steps on linking the project and triggering cloud builds.
-The repository includes an `appflow.yml` workflow that triggers Android builds on push to `main`.
+The [`appflow.yml`](.github/workflows/appflow.yml) workflow installs dependencies using pnpm, runs linting, exports the Next.js site for Capacitor, syncs platforms, and then triggers Android builds on push to `main`.

 **Important:** Appflow builds require the Supabase environment variables `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY`.
 Configure these